-The group members were forced into the police van and transported to an abandoned house in an unknown location outside of town.
-At this house men and women got struck by the police officers.
+The respondent stated that the entire group were forced into the police van and transported to an abandoned house in an unknown location outside of the town.
+Upon arrival at this house, the men and women were struck by the police officers.
 Then the group entered.
 Inside of the house the men had to stand in one corner, the women in the other.
-Men and women had to remove their clothes and to hand over all their belongings (including phones, powerbanks, food) to the officers.
-Women were allowed to leave on their underwear, while the men had to remove it.
+The men and women had to remove their clothes and to hand over all their belongings (including phones, powerbanks, food) to the officers.
+The women were allowed to leave on their underwear, while the men had to remove it.

 The women were hiding the important documents in their underwear, so the officers did not find them.
-The respondent reported that, before going on “game”, he sewed a 500 Euros worth traveler check into the seam of his shirt.
+The respondent reported that, before going on “game”, he sewed a 500 Euros worth travellers cheque into the seam of his shirt.
 Nevertheless, it was discovered by the police officers.
 Before, the group members did not make use of that money, because they explained that the risk of getting caught by the police, by exchanging the traveler checks, was too high.
-After the clothes have been searched by the officers, the group members got back their jackets and trousers, while the officers kept the other valuable things.
+After the clothes have been searched by the officers, the group members got back their jackets and trousers, while the officers kept the other valuables.

 The respondent was the best English speaker of the group.
 Therefore, he was regarded to be the group leader.
 One officer took him behind the building.
 At first, the officer shared a cigarette and a coffee with him.
 The respondent describes that he took some sips of the coffee, as he was really thirsty since they did not have access to drinking water for some time.
-The officer asked him who of them was the group leader.
+The officer asked him which of them was the group leader.
 When the respondent answered that he did not know, the officer got violent.
-He grabbed the respondent by his collar and threatened, that if he would not answer, he had to go to jail for 10 years.
+The respondent stated that the officer grabbed him by his collar and threatened that if he did not answer, he would have to go to jail for 10 years.

-At the border side, there were two other police cars, which had dogs inside.
+By the border, there were two other police cars, which had dogs inside.
 After the group members got out of the car, the officers told them to walk very fast to Bosnia.
-After some minutes the group saw police dogs running after them.
+After some minutes, the group saw police dogs running after them.
 While trying to run away, the sister of the respondent fell down to the ground.
 The respondent tried to help her up.
-By that one police dog bit him in his lower back.
-He was lucky to wear a big jacket so that the teeth of the dog did not touch his flesh.
+At that moment, one police dog bit him in his lower back.
+He was, fortunately, wearing a big jacket, which meant that the teeth of the dog did not touch his flesh.
 The group continued running.
 Some other group members fell down.
-As the dogs were still behind them, they tried to stand up quickly to continue their run.
+With dogs still behind them, they had to immediately get back up again to continue their run.